teragrid/dgrid/docs/architecture/adr-005-consensus-params.md

 Consensus critical parameters controlling blockchain capacity have until now been hard coded, loaded from a local config, or neglected.
-Since they may be need to be different in different networks, and potentially to evolve over time within networks, we seek to initialize them in a genesis file, and expose them through the ABCI.
+Since they may be need to be different in different networks, and potentially to evolve over time within networks, we seek to initialize them in a genesis file, and expose them through the asura.

 While we have some specific parameters now, like maximum block and transaction size, we expect to have more in the future, such as a period over which evidence is valid, or the frequency of checkpoints.